k1mbr1y/cardio-trials-project/README.md

 # Cardiovascular Clinical Trial Geography: Where Is Heart Disease Research Actually Happening?

-A SQL \+ R analysis of global cardiovascular clinical trial activity, using real data from ClinicalTrials.gov, exploring how research activity is geographically spread and how that distribution has changed over the past four decades.
+A SQL \+ R + Power BI analysis of global cardiovascular clinical trial activity, using real data from ClinicalTrials.gov, exploring how research activity is geographically spread and how that distribution has changed over the past four decades.

 ## The Question